 If I’m under 18, do I have to have my parents’ permission to make a decision?

 In many states, you must have the consent of one or both parents before obtaining an abortion.
-From a legal standpoint, you do not need the consent of your parents to raise your baby or place him or her for adoption.
+On the other hand, parental consent is rarely needed to make an adoption plan.

 Questions About Parenting